 Each of the words comprising the definition of WASHER has already been defined in our washing-machine application.
 For example, let’s look at our definition of RINSE:

-: RINSE FAUCETS OPEN TILL-FULL FAUCETS CLOSE ;
+: FILL FAUCETS OPEN TILL-FULL FAUCETS CLOSE ;

 In this definition we are referring to things (faucets) as well as actions (open and close).
 The word TILL-FULL has been defined to create a “delay-loop” which does nothing but mark time until the water-level switch has been activated, indicating that the tub is full.